shiffman/shiffman.net/p5/kinect/index.md

 }
 {% endhighlight %}

-If you want to IR image:
+If you want the IR image:

 {% highlight java %}
-kinect.setIR(true);
+kinect.enableIR(true);
 {% endhighlight %}

-You cannot get both the RGB image and the IR image.
+With kinect v1 cannot get both the video image and the IR image.
 They are both passed back via getVideoImage() so whichever one was most recently enabled is the one you will get.

-Now, if you want the depth image, you can:
+However, with the Kinect v2, they are both available as separate methods:

 {% highlight java %}
-kinect.startDepth();
+PImage video = kinect2.getVideoImage();
+PImage ir = kinect2.getIrImage();
 {% endhighlight %}

-and request the grayscale image:
+Now, if you want the depth image, you can request the grayscale image:

 {% highlight java %}
 PImage img = kinect.getDepthImage();